mugabodannyshafi/nestify/README.md

 ## 📖 About

-nestForge is a comprehensive NestJS CLI tool that goes beyond `nest new` and `nest generate`.
+nestify is a comprehensive NestJS CLI tool that goes beyond `nest new` and `nest generate`.
 It not only scaffolds complete, production-ready applications but also generates well-organized modules with proper folder structure, CRUD operations, and automatic module imports.

 ## 🎯 Features